TeamLumi/luminescent-team/rom-hacking/scripting/commands/gamedata/267-pokelist-get-result.md

 The above script will open the PC UI window and highlight every Pokémon that isn't in your party.

-If the player decides not to choose a Pokémon, the `@LOCALWORK2` will return -1 which will then redirect the player to the `dummy_no_pokemon_selected` script

 :::info
 A list of which Pokémon are highlighted for each index can be found [here](../../../dictionary/pokelist-set-proc.md).
 :::

+If the player decides not to choose a Pokémon, the `@LOCALWORK2` will return -1 which will then redirect the player to the `dummy_no_pokemon_selected` script.